i18next/i18next-gitbook/overview/comparison-to-others.md

 i18next was created in late 2011.
 What does that mean?
 It's older than most of the libraries you will use nowadays, including your main frontend tech (react, vue, ...).

-Believe it or not but by the time of writing, the v11.x.x can be dropped in as a replacement for v1 by just adding a minimal compatibility layer.
-It's important to us not breaking things just for the sake of using new fancy stuff (which does not mean we do not keep up with latest possibilities of development).
+Through v23, i18next maintained backward compatibility with v1 via a compatibility layer.
+With v24, the v1 compatibility API was removed, but the commitment to stability remains — it's important to us not breaking things just for the sake of using new fancy stuff (which does not mean we do not keep up with latest possibilities of development).

 ## Maturity <a href="#maturity" id="maturity"></a>